Marriage SOS For Women

 It’s never been tougher for a woman to keep her marriage together.
 But take heart: I’ve successfully helped countless women over my years in practice.
 I’m committed to helping women regain their husband’s devotion and go on to enjoy happy, secure marriages.
-In fact, I specialize in situations where a wife is more motivated than her husband to save the marriage.
+Moreover, I specialize in situations where a wife is currently more motivated than her husband to save the marriage.

 Some of the most common complaints I hear from women include having a husband who: